Okavango Delta

-The Moremi Game Reserve, a national park, is on the eastern side of the delta.
-The delta was named as one of the Seven Natural Wonders of Africa, which were officially declared on 11 February 2013 in Arusha, Tanzania.
+The Moremi Game Reserve is on the eastern side of the delta.
+The delta was named one of the Seven Natural Wonders of Africa, which were officially declared on 11 February 2013 in Arusha, Tanzania.
 On 22 June 2014, the Okavango Delta became the 1000th site to be officially inscribed on the UNESCO World Heritage List.

 Geography

 Floods

 The Okavango is produced by seasonal flooding.
 The Okavango River drains the summer (January–February) rainfall from the Angola highlands and the surge flows 1200 km in around one month.
 The waters then spread over the 37500 km2 area of the delta over the next four months (March–June).

-The high temperature of the delta causes rapid transpiration and evaporation, resulting in 3 cycles of rising and falling water level that were not fully understood until the early 20th century.
+The high temperature of the delta causes rapid transpiration and evaporation, resulting in three cycles of rising and falling water levels that were not fully understood until the early 20th century.
 The flood peaks between June and August, during Botswana's dry winter months, when the delta swells to three times its permanent size, attracting animals from kilometres around and creating one of Africa’s greatest concentrations of wildlife.